-- Dead All Along: It's actually not all that surprising when the rather spooky, slightly Uncanny Valley-ish Lady Wakasa is revealed to be a ghost.
+- Dead All Along: It's actually not all that surprising when the rather spooky, slightly uncanny, Lady Wakasa is revealed to be a ghost.
 It's much sadder when Genjuro wakes up the morning after coming home to Miyaki, and finds out that she is a ghost as well.

 - Decapitation Presentation: Tobei steals the head of the dead general, makes his way to the court of the victorious general, presents the head, and demands to be made a samurai for killing the enemy leader.
 No one believes him, but they make him a samurai anyway.

 - Defiled Forever: How Ohama feels about herself after she's raped.
 She becomes a prostitute.Ohama: I'm a defiled woman, and you're to blame!

 - Double Standard: Rape, Divine on Mortal: It's actually ambiguous whether Lady Wakasa simply seduced Genjuro by being really sexy, or if she used supernatural powers to bewitch him.
 But if she bewitched him, then basically you have a ghost raping a mortal, and it's portrayed as tragic rather than evil.

 - Easily Forgiven: Played with.
 It seems like Miyaki is awfully welcoming to Genjuro after he comes home, what with his long disappearance and her suffering.
 Then the morning reveals the situation to be completely different.